ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

-The next one ` _Hash_node_value_base` is a little bit more interesting (see code [here][5]). `_Hash_node_value_base` has a `_Value` template parameter which is a actual data stored in the container.
+The next one ` _Hash_node_value_base` is a little bit more interesting (see code [here][5]). `_Hash_node_value_base` has a `_Value` template parameter which is actual data stored in the container.

 ```cpp
 template<typename _Value>